 The source of these imbalances is spending outstripping revenues, and projected slow economic growth due to demography and modest productivity growth.
 CBO (2019) estimates the primary drivers of growing deficits and debt are Social Security and major health programs.
 Projected spending on these entitlements grows 6.1% of GDP from 2019 to 2049.
-Contrary to most commentary just under half of this growth is due to an aging population; over half to growing real costs per beneficiary.
+Contrary to most commentary, just under half of this growth is due to an aging population; over half to growing real costs per beneficiary.
 Revenues are expected to grow by 3 percent of GDP, just over half due to real bracket creep.
-The larger debt and higher interest rates increase interest costs as well.
+The larger debt and higher interest rates increase interest costs as well in the total deficit.

-Evaluating Efficacy of Counter Cyclical Fiscal Policy.
+Evaluating Efficacy of Counter Cyclical Fiscal Policy

 There are five methods used to evaluate the effects of fiscal policy 1.
-Stylized analytical models:

-2. Macro econometric models:3.
-Direct estimation of key relationships, e.g. an expenditure multiplier; 4.
+Stylized analytical models: 2.
+Macro econometric models; 3.
+Direct estimation of key relationships, e.g. an expenditure or tax multiplier; 4.
 Structural vector autoregressions (SVARs); 5.
 Historical case studies, which may utilize some of the others as inputs.
 Each of these approaches has its strengths and weaknesses: model assumptions, data limitations, difficulties of identification, etc. Often, this renders direct comparison of results tricky.
-Conclusions differ and are heavily dependent upon: the model assumptions: the nature, timing, assumed duration and financing of fiscal actions; the assumed path of monetary policy; the degree of wage and/or price rigidities, including the probability and duration of the ZLB; the degree of forward looking behavior by consumers and firms, etc.
+Conclusions differ and are heavily dependent upon the model assumptions on the nature, timing, assumed duration and financing of fiscal actions; the assumed path of monetary policy; the degree of wage and/or price rigidities, including the probability and duration of the ZLB; the degree of forward-looking behavior by consumers and firms, etc.

-Modern research decisively rejects the simplified Keynesian notions of expenditure multipliers that are large and larger than tax multipliers, with little if any long-run cost.
-While the results vary by research methodology, considerable evidence since the financial crisis suggests

-1. present value expenditure multipliers generally below one, a dampener, lower still in models with variable labor supply and capital stock; peak multipliers somewhat, possibly well, above one at the ZLB (Hall; Christiano, Eichenbaum and Rebello,) initially, but rapidly declining; and potentially negative, a destroyer, if the increased spending is expected to last beyond the ZLB period (Woodford (2011); 2. estimated tax multipliers are considerably larger than those for expenditure (especially for permanent rate reductions), which turns the simple unitary Keynesian balanced budget multiplier negative.
+Modern research7 decisively rejects the simplified Keynesian notions of expenditure multipliers that are large and larger than tax multipliers, with little if any long-run cost.
+While the results vary by research methodology, considerable evidence8 since the financial crisis suggests: 1. present value expenditure multipliers generally below one, a dampener, lower still in models with variable labor supply and capital stock; peak multipliers somewhat, possibly well, above one at the ZLB (Hall (2009); Christiano, Eichenbaum and Rebello (2011)) initially, but rapidly declining; and potentially negative, a destroyer, if the increased spending is expected to last beyond the ZLB period (Woodford (2011) or in economies with high debt ratio (Ilzetzki et al. (2013)).
+2. estimated tax multipliers are considerably larger than those for expenditure, (Mountford and Uhlig (2009); Romer and Romer (2010)), especially for permanent rate reductions, which turns the simple unitary Keynesian balanced budget multiplier negative.
+3. the stimulus may turn negative in year two through four depending on assumptions (Mountford and Uhlig (2009) and Ramey (2019)); and 4. some early studies suggested large multipliers in recessions, smaller, even negative, in expansions (Auerbach and Gorodnichenko (2013)), but Ramey and Zubairy (2018) find no evidence of multipliers above one in slack times or even in recessions.
+5. more recent studies, redone with consistent robust methods, of multipliers for the